Ptychography-4-0/ptychography/docs/source/install.rst

 You can use `virtualenv <https://virtualenv.pypa.io/>`_ or `venv
 <https://docs.python.org/3/tutorial/venv.html>`_ if you have a system-wide
-Python 3.6 or 3.7 installation.
+Python 3.6 or newer installation.
 For Mac OS X, using conda is recommended.

 To create a new virtualenv for ptychography, you can use the following command:

 .. code-block:: shell

-    $ virtualenv -p python3.7 ~/ptychography-venv/
+    $ virtualenv -p python3.9 ~/ptychography-venv/

 Replace :code:`~/ptychography-venv/` with any path where you would like to create the venv.
 You can then activate the virtualenv with